abalilaj23/recommenderSystemsCF/movieLensProj/ReadME.md

+# Collaborative Filtering Model for Movie Ratings Prediction

-                                                The Project
+## The Project

-This project creates a collaborative filtering model to predict missing movie ratings from users using SoftImpute.
+This project creates a collaborative filtering model to predict missing movie ratings from users using **SoftImpute**.

-      The MovieLens Dataset
+### The MovieLens Dataset

-MovieLens is a non-commercial web-based movie recommender system, created in 1997 by GroupLens, a research lab at the University of Minnesota, in order to gather movie rating data for research purposes.
-Here is the link to this data: https://grouplens.org/datasets/movielens/ .
-Several versions are available.
-I will use the latest smallest dataset released.
-This version has 100,836 observations, and there variables: userId, movieId, rating.
+MovieLens is a non-commercial, web-based movie recommender system, created in **1997** by GroupLens, a research lab at the University of Minnesota.
+The system was designed to gather movie rating data for research purposes.
+You can access the dataset [here](https://grouplens.org/datasets/movielens/).
+Several versions are available, and for this project, we will use the **latest smallest dataset** released.

+- **Dataset Details:**
+  - **Observations**: 100,836
+  - **Variables**: `userId`, `movieId`, `rating`

-Visit this link for more information on the data https://files.grouplens.org/datasets/movielens/ml-latest-small-README.html
+For more information on the dataset, you can visit the official [MovieLens README](https://files.grouplens.org/datasets/movielens/ml-latest-small-README.html).

-    Custom Code
+## Custom Code

-soft_impute.py and functionsCF.py contain custom packages
+- **soft_impute.py**: Contains the implementation of the SoftImpute algorithm for matrix completion.
+- **functionsCF.py**: Contains custom functions for collaborative filtering.

+These custom packages help to predict missing ratings and improve the recommendation system's accuracy.